Marvel Studios denounces anti-LGBTQ legislation

 Chapek's remarks drew sharp criticism from all quarters, including Disney employees.

-According to Variety, in a statement attributed to LGBTQIA+, employees of Disney subsidiary Pixar at the animation studio alleged that Disney corporate executives demanded cuts to "nearly every moment of overtly gay affection regardless of when there is a protest from both the creative teams and executive leadership at Pixar."
+According to Variety, in a statement attributed to LGBTQIA+ employees of Disney subsidiary Pixar at the animation studio alleged that Disney corporate executives demanded cuts to "nearly every moment of overtly gay affection regardless of when there is protest from both the creative teams and executive leadership at Pixar."

-A group of Disney employees is also planning a week of in-person and virtual walkouts in protest of the company's treatment of the situation.
+A group of Disney employees are also planning a week of in-person and virtual walkouts in protest of the company's treatment of the situation.